 The APSI office will arrange accommodation for trainers when working away from their home resort.
-Please contact APSI Office no later than seven days prior to commencement of an event for accommodation details.
+Please contact APSI Office (apsi@apsi.net.au) no later than seven days prior to commencement of an event for accommodation details.

 Trainers travelling to NSW for work will be accommodated at the office, 3/1 Penders Court, Jindabyne.
 Should this not be available then other accommodation will be arranged by the APSI.